Knot Floer Homology, the Burau Representation, and Quantum $\mathfrak{gl}(1 \vert 1)$: Introduction

-the polynomial $\Delta_{Y, {\bf j,k}}(t)$ of $\widehat{BFA}(Y(T)) \cdot \iota_{\bf j, k}$ is equal to a corresponding coefficient of $Q(\rho^{-1})$, up to a global normalization. \end{thm} See \Cref{thm:last_one} for the precise result, which involves some mirroring.
-Stronger results have been obtained by the authors discussed above \cite{epv19, man19}.
-However, as with \Cref{thm:main_uq}, our argument is significant because it is straightforward and geometric, demonstrating an intrinsic connection between $U_q(\mathfrak{gl}(1,1))$ and the Heegaard Floer framework.
-Additionally, unlike in \cite{epv19} and \cite{man19}, we obtain the $U_q(\mathfrak{gl}(1 \vert 1))$ braid representation on the nose---there is no need to extend the representation as in \cite{epv19}, or to consider subalgebras of the arc algebra as in \cite{man19}.
+Theorem \ref{thm:main_uq2} can be compared directly with the main theorems of \cite{epv19, man19} discussed above, since each result compares a different tangle Floer theory to the $U_q(\mathfrak{gl}(1 \vert 1))$ Reshetikhin-Turaev invariant.
+Our result is weaker than the others for two reasons: first, we limit ourselves to the special case where the tangle is a braid; second, we avoid the formalism of Grothendieck groups.
+We chose to limit Theorem \ref{thm:main_uq2} in these ways to keep the scope of the paper manageable.
+We expect our work can be extended to a full analogue of the results in \cite{epv19, man19}, and we plan to accomplish this in a follow-up paper.
+(Such an extension will partly consist of studying $\widehat{BFA}(Y(T))$ when the tangle $T$ is a ``cup'' or a ``cap;'' cf.~\cite[Section 4.3]{man19}.)

-We expect that \Cref{thm:main_uq2} can be extended further, to show that our tangle invariant $\widehat{BFA}(Y(T))$ categorifies the full $U_q(\mathfrak{gl}(1 \vert 1))$ Reshetikhin-Turaev invariant.
-(This would partly consist of investigating $\widehat{BFA}(Y(T))$ when the tangle $T$ is a ``cup'' or a ``cap;'' cf.~\cite[Section 4.3]{man19}.)
-Such an extension is beyond the scope of this paper, but we will address this in future work, along with developing the invariant $\widehat{BFA}(Y(T))$ in more detail.
+In spite of its restricted purview, we believe Theorem \ref{thm:main_uq2} is significant in two respects.
+First, as with Theorem \ref{thm:main_uq}, our argument is straightforward, and demonstrates an intrinsic geometric connection between quantum $\mathfrak{gl}(1 \vert 1)$ and the Heegaard Floer framework.
+In contrast, the arguments of \cite{epv19, man19} are indirect and more computational.
+The resulting correspondence between our tangle Floer invariant and $U_q(\mathfrak{gl}(1 \vert 1))$ is much simpler as well.
+The arc algebras involved in our tangle Floer theory are relatively lightweight, and we obtain the $U_q(\mathfrak{gl}(1 \vert 1))$ braid representation on the nose.
+There is no need to extend the representation as in \cite{epv19}, or to consider subalgebras of the arc algebra as in \cite{man19}.
+We expect our invariant $\widehat{BFA}(Y(T))$ to mirror the behavior of the $U_q(\mathfrak{gl}(1 \vert 1))$ Reshetikhin-Turaev invariant more closely than other tangle Floer theories; this is something that we also plan to address in the sequel.